samcoulthurst/samcoulthurst/README.md

 Physics undergraduate at Durham University with an interest in Formula One Strategy.
 In 2024/25, I completed a 13 month placement with the Vehicle Performance group at Williams Racing.

-My GitHub repositories consist of personal projects intended to help me gain a deeper understanding of the mathematics in Formula One.
+My GitHub repositories consist of personal projects intended to help me gain a deeper understanding of the mathematics in Formula One, as well as projects for my undergraduate degree.

 ## 💡 Languages 💡
 - MATLAB